-This small park totals 4.67 acres and is located in the Austin community.
+This small park totals 4.67 acres and is located in the Austin Community Area.
 The park features a water feature and a playground that was renovated in Summer 2016 as part of Mayor Emanuel’s Chicago Plays!
 Program.

 While there is no structured programming taking place at this location, we invite you to check out our great programs offered at nearby Austin Town Hall Park.

 In 1865, Henry W. Austin (1828-1889) purchased 280 acres of poorly-drained prairie land in Cicero Township.
 Within the next few years, Austin subdivided the area, laid out streets, and planted trees, calling the new development Austinville.
-Twenty years later, in December 1885, Henry Austin and his wife Martha donated three large lots in what was by then the Town of Cicero for use as a public park.
+Twenty years later, in December 1885, Henry Austin and his wife Martha donated three large lots to the Town of Cicero for use as a public park.

 Austin Park became Chicago's responsibility in 1899, after the area was annexed to the city.
 In 1906, noted landscape architect and Special Park Commission member Jens Jensen drew up a plan for the long, narrow site along the Chicago & Northwestern Railroad embankment.
 The park's most notable landscape feature was a meandering lagoon, with boys' and girls' wading pools and a wooden bridge at one end, and small wooded islands at the other.
 In 1908, the Special Park Commission added a dressing room facility with a 10-foot pergola and electric lights for night swimming.